andrew-k-21-12/dependencies-fetcher/library/README.md

 ## Where am I?

-This is a library module itself of the dependency fetcher.
+This is a library module itself of the dependencies fetcher.

 ## How to build